UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to put up more than 58 points in three of seven games this season.
+- UTSA and its opponents have combined to score more than 59 points in three of seven games this season.

-- Louisiana Tech and its opponents have combined to score more than 58 points in four of six games this season.
+- So far this season, 66.7% of Louisiana Tech's games (4/6) have had more combined points than Saturday's total of 59.

-- The two teams combine to average 66.9 points per game, 8.9 more than the total in this contest.
+- The two teams combine to score 66.9 points per game, 7.9 more than the total in this contest.

-- The 50.1 combined points per game that these two squads have allowed this season are 7.9 fewer than the 58 over/under in this contest.
+- These two squads combine to surrender 50.1 points per game, 8.9 fewer than this contest's over/under.

-- The average total in Roadrunners games this season is 60.6, 2.6 points above Saturday's over/under of 58.
+- The average total in Roadrunners games this season is 60.6, 1.6 points above Saturday's total of 59.

-- The 58-point over/under for this game is 2.9 points below the 60.9 points per game average total in Bulldogs games this season.
+- In 2021, games involving the Bulldogs have averaged a total of 60.9 points, 1.9 more than the set over/under in this contest.

 UTSA Stats and Trends

-- UTSA has six wins against the spread in seven games this season.
+- UTSA has played seven games, with six wins against the spread.

-- This season, the Roadrunners have an against the spread record of 3-1 in their four games as a favorite of 6 points or more.
+- The Roadrunners are 3-1 ATS when favored by 7 points or more this season.

-- UTSA's games this year have hit the over two times in seven opportunities (28.6%).
+- UTSA's games this year have gone over the point total two times in seven opportunities (28.6%).

-- UTSA is 4-0 against the spread and 4-0 overall in games when it records more than 31 points.
+- UTSA is 4-0 against the spread and 4-0 overall this season when the team scores more than 31 points.

-- UTSA is 2-0 against the spread and 2-0 overall when the team piles up more than 457.2 yards.
+- UTSA is 2-0 against the spread and 2-0 overall when the team piles up over 457.2 yards.

-- The Roadrunners have seven giveaways this season, while the Bulldogs have 12 takeaways .
+- The Roadrunners have turned the ball over seven times this season, five fewer than the Bulldogs have forced (12).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.